floyds1995/Auto-Index-Constituents-Tracker/README.md

 2. Click the workflow name in the left sidebar
 3. Click **Run workflow → Run workflow**

 Each run takes roughly 30–90 seconds depending on the source.
+The OHLCV updater's runtime varies with how many dates are missing — usually 1–2 seconds on a normal day, up to a few minutes when catching up.

 ## Credits & Data Sources